Covid-19 pandemic in pictures – updated graphs that matter to South Africans - BizNews.com

 Countries experiencing the heaviest burden in new cases of the virus over the past 24 hours are:

-Australia recorded 3 new cases, South Africa a slight increase to 1,240 and New Zealand another 0.
-South Africa maintains its position at 18th in the world rank order.
-The focus today addresses the question “when will it end?”
+Leading on from yesterday’s “When will it end” feature, I have built a simple analogue model to estimate the likely outcome for South Africa.
 See the feature at the end of the graphs.

-The Overall world trend continues with case numbers growing at around 100,000 per day.
+A slight drop in new cases today, but the 7 day average has increased to nearly 100,000.

-Europe and North America have more or less the same number of Covid-19 cases.
+Europe and North America have more or less the same number of Covid-19 cases, and both showing reducing growth rates.

-Spain has the highest number of cases per 1 million population, at +-6,000.
+Spain has the highest number of cases per 1 million population, at +-6,000, but the margin is reducing.

-New Zealand has almost eradicated the virus, and Australia is not far behind.
+New Zealand has almost eradicated the virus, and Australia is not far behind, with the last 5 days showing very low figures.

 When will it end?